tasmota/docs/installation/Flashing.md

 2. Select the correct **Serial port** (COM# port).
 Leave on auto-select if not sure.
 3. **Browse** to the Tasmota firmware binary you downloaded or compiled.

-:red_circle: Set **Erase flash** to **yes, wipe all data!!!** if it is the first time flashing Tasmota on the device or you're experiencing issues with the existing flash and need to do a full erase.
-**If you're upgrading an already flashed Tasmota and wish to keep your settings, set it to *no*.**
+> [!DANGER] Leave *Erase flash* on *yes, wipe all data!!!* if it is the first time flashing Tasmota on the device or you're experiencing issues with the existing flash and need to do a full erase.
+If you're upgrading an already flashed Tasmota and wish to keep your settings, set it to *no*.

 4. Click **Flash Tasmota** and wait until done.